Buyer Database · Buyer / Distributor · Updated

 Current mandate

-Columbia Pictures is currently in active release-campaign mode for 28 Years Later: The Bone Temple, the middle chapter of a new trilogy rooted in the 28 Days Later franchise.
-The studio has opened press screenings in the U.S. and U.K. and cleared social media reactions for publication, a calculated early-buzz strategy ahead of the film's January 16, 2026 theatrical date.
-Nia DaCosta directs, with early reactions characterizing the film as "weirder, more brutal," and thematically focused on faith, cultism, and trauma, signaling a more cerebral register for the franchise.
+Columbia Pictures is currently in active release mode for 28 Years Later: The Bone Temple, the middle chapter of a new trilogy rooted in the 28 Days Later franchise, with a theatrical date of January 16, 2026.
+The studio has opened press screenings in both the U.S. and U.K. and is deploying social media reaction campaigns ahead of release, a signal of confidence in the film's word-of-mouth potential.
+Nia DaCosta's direction has drawn early descriptions of the film as "weirder" and "more brutal," with thematic territory spanning faith, cultism, and trauma.
+That positions Bone Temple as a more cerebral entry than its predecessors, and Columbia appears to be leaning into that framing rather than softening it.

 Signature peaks